 What is October without Octoberfest?
 And what is Schnitzel without Spaetzle?
-Today’s crispy Trout Schnitzel Recipe and Spaetzle Recipe from Asheville’s Red Stag Grill will have you kicking up your Bavarian heals.
+Today’s crispy Trout Schnitzel Recipe and Spaetzle Recipe, Trout Schnitzel with Spaetzle and Mustard Caper Cream Sauce, from Asheville’s Red Stag Grill will have you kicking up your Bavarian heals.

 One of my favorite parts about writing A Spicy Perspective, is getting to share all the wonderful experiences and food-finds I come across.
 Especially those right here in my beautiful hometown Asheville, North Carolina.